Richard Dawkins: Early life

-Dawkins was born Clinton Richard Dawkins on 26 March 1941 in Nairobi, the capital of Kenya during British colonial rule.
+Dawkins was born Clinton Richard Dawkins on 26 March 1941 in Nairobi, Colonial Kenya.
 He later dropped Clinton from his name by deed poll.
 He is the son of Jean Mary Vyvyan (née Ladner; 1916–2019) and Clinton John Dawkins (1915–2010), an agricultural civil servant in the British Colonial Service in Nyasaland (present-day Malawi), of a landed gentry family from Oxfordshire.
 His father was called up into the King's African Rifles during the Second World War and returned to England in 1949, when Dawkins was eight.
 His father had inherited a country estate, Over Norton Park in Oxfordshire, which he farmed commercially.
 He has a younger sister, Sarah.

 His parents were interested in natural sciences, and they answered Dawkins's questions in scientific terms.
 Dawkins describes his childhood as "a normal Anglican upbringing".
 He embraced Christianity until halfway through his teenage years, at which point he concluded that the theory of evolution alone was a better explanation for life's complexity, and ceased believing in the Christian God.
 He states: "The main residual reason why I was religious was from being so impressed with the complexity of life and feeling that it had to have a designer, and I think it was when I realised that Darwinism was a far superior explanation that pulled the rug out from under the argument of design.
 And that left me with nothing".
 This understanding of atheism, combined with his Western cultural background, influences Dawkins as he describes himself in several interviews as a "cultural Christian" and a "cultural Anglican" in 2007, 2013 and 2024.